American Wrestlers (album)

 American Wrestlers is the debut studio album by indie rock act American Wrestlers, initially self-released on BandCamp in 2014, and re-released on April 7, 2015 on Fat Possum Records.
-The album was recorded entirely by Gary McLure on an eight-track Tascam recorder.
+The album was recorded entirely by Gary McClure on an eight-track Tascam recorder.

 Background and recording

-In 2014, following the break-up of Gary McLure's band, Working for a Nuclear Free City, and the release of his debut solo album, Wreaths (2013), McLure moved to St. Louis, Missouri to marry his then-girlfriend, Bridget Imperial.
+In 2014, following the break-up of Gary McClure's band, Working for a Nuclear Free City, and the release of his debut solo album, Wreaths (2013), McClure moved to St. Louis, Missouri to marry his then-girlfriend, Bridget Imperial.
 McClure subsequently purchased an eight-track Tascam recorder and a bass guitar at a local pawn shop and recorded American Wrestlers at his new home.
 Regarding the album's lo-fi recording process, McClure noted, "The last time I recorded on like a 4-track or an 8-track was when I was like thirteen/fourteen in my bedroom, and this is the first thing I've recorded on 8-tracks since then."